 - put saucers underneath your plant pots to save any water which runs through the plant pot and this can then be taken up later by the plant roots

-- if you can move your pots into the shade while this heatwave continues, you will be able to water the pots less frequently
+- if you can move your pots into the shade during any really hot weather, you will be able to water the pots less frequently

 - you can put gravel on top of your pots to conserve moisture but do water the soil in the pots before you add gravel or stones